CSUMB-SCD/Soundbox/README.md

 Which we slowly began doing so and the project began to come together nicely.
 We were able to combine three API's (ACRCloud, YouTube DL, and Spotify) to create a nice web application.

+## Troubleshooting

+- If the song information does not appear after 10 seconds of recording the audio, increase the volume of the music or put the sounds of the music closer to the microphone.

 ## Developers

 <!-- ALL-CONTRIBUTORS-LIST:START -->